emily-ramirez/PinPlay/Deliverables/Implementation.md

 ### 2. Implemented Requirements
 * User Stories
-    * "As a barista, I want to be able to play new, fun music, so me and my customers don't get bored."   - Name
+    * "As a barista, I want to be able to play new, fun music, so me and my customers don't get bored."
 * Use Cases
-    * Create Playlists - Name
+    * Create Playlists
 * MVP Requirements
-    * Generate and save a playlist - Name
+    * Generate and save a playlist
-    * Validate the save feature by logging into a Spotify account through the web app and saving a playlist to the account’s library - Name
+    * Validate the save feature by logging into a Spotify account through the web app and saving a playlist to the account’s library

 ### 3. Adopted Technologies
 We used Django, a Python-based framework, for much of our development.
 Django was invaluable for us because it allowed us to write our backend code in a manner that could easily be translated into a web app project.
 We used React for our frontend.
 We chose React because we knew it was a good JavaScript library that would allow us to make an easy and flexible website and user interface.
+The react-router was used to handle navigation We used axios to connect it with the backend, and the react-spotify-auth and react-spotify-api libraries to do react authentication.
 Our project also involved the Spotify API, since Spotify is the app we’re generating playlists for.
 We also involved Shazam for fetching the location data of songs.

 ### 4. Learning/training
 The team used a mix of strategies to learn the technologies we adopted for the project.
 One of these strategies was using Mix & Match Coursera online courses to learn skills and technologies that we could apply to making our app.
 Another valuable resource to us was a number of online tutorials and crash courses, especially various video series on youtube.
 We also made sure to use our unique backgrounds and skill sets to our advantage, applying our existing skills where best suited, and helped train each other on technologies that we had strengths in.